Jarahorato

 Jarahorato (also: Dzharakhorato, Jaaraahorato, Jaarrahorrato) is a village in the northwestern Awdal region of Somaliland.

 History

 According to local folklore, it is named after a legendary King and Queen who ruled this land before the Somali conquest of this region.
 The King was known as Jara and his wife was known as Horato.

 Demographics

-The town is exclusively inhabited by the Mohamuud Nuur, one of the two sub divisions of Reer Nuur, a subclan of the Gadabuursi Dir clan.
+The town is exclusively inhabited by the Mohamuud Nuur, one of the two sub divisions of Reer Nuur, a subclan of the Gadabuursi.

 I.M.
 Lewis (1982) states that the Reer Mohamuud Nuur began cultivating in Jarahorato as early as 1911:

 "The Gadabuursi Reer Mahammad Nuur, for example, are said to have begun cultivating in 1911 at Jara Horoto to the east of the present town of Borama."